Automattic/woocommerce-services/tests/e2e-tests/README.md

 # WooCommerce End to End Tests

-Automated end-to-end tests for WooCommerce Services.
+Automated end-to-end tests for WooCommerce Shipping & Tax.

 ## Table of contents